cmhhelgeson/maybe_wiki_fork/Vision.md

   - Investment tracking
   - TBD...

-## Why should a contributor care about the Vision?

-We're in the early days of a Rails rebuild, but we are NOT starting from _scratch_.

-Maybe 1.0 was written in a different framework and ecosystem, but we built a solid data model and some solid abstractions and patterns for dealing with personal finance.

-Our goal is to "lift and shift" many of these ideas to Rails.

-To understand how and where to contribute, you need should be familiar with what we are planning to _change_ and what we want to _keep_.

 ## What is "Maybe Core"?

 We spent 2 years building Maybe 1.0.
 During that time, our team worked through a lot of engineering decisions around how to build a personal finance app.